Parents + Caregivers

 Remind your children to think before they post: there are no take-backs online.
 Nothing is truly private on the Internet; any and all information sent or posted online is public or can be made public.

-Tell your children they should never meet with or call someone they don’t know in real life from the internet.
-Tell them they need to tell you if anyone makes them feel scared, uncomfortable, confused, asks for any personal or personally identifiable information, or suggests meeting them.
+Tell your children they should never meet with or call someone they’ve only met online in real life.
+Tell them they need to talk to you if anyone makes them feel scared, uncomfortable, confused, asks for any personal or personally identifiable information, or suggests meeting them.

-If your child discloses they were a victim of online sexual exploitation or sextortion?
-The first step is to remain calm.
+If your child discloses they sent a nude image, were a victim of online sexual exploitation or sextortion, the first step is to remain calm.
 Even if you are angry, scared or frustrated, showing your child you’re calm and know what to do is important.
 Don’t take quick action such as deleting images or messages; these may be important to effectively report and get help.
 Visit our Get Help page for next steps.